 {\bf (v)} Important special case of formula \eqref{eq:u180} arises for uniform $\evvd(\evbO)$.
 Among other things, this setting applies to several relevant operators, such as those of position and momentum in quantum mechanics.
 Thus, let $\sdm_\opbO$ occupy a finite volume $\Vs_\opbO$ in $\R^D$.
 A unique feature of uniform $\evvd(\evbO) = 1/\Vs_\opbO$ is that the effective fraction of states, quantified by $\efF$, also expresses the effective fraction of spectral volume in this case.
 Indeed, uniformity at the regularized level implies that distinct subspaces represent non-overlapping elementary volumes, and the ratio $\efN/\nrN$ becomes the effective volume fraction in the continuum limit.
 Thus, it is meaningful in this case to define $\mu$-uncertainty (rather than relative $\mu$-uncertainty) and interpret it as the {\em effective spectral volume}.
 In particular, from \eqref{eq:u180} we obtain

-Note that the $\mu$-uncertainty of Schr\"odinger particle with respect to the position basis Eq.~\eqref{eq:u040} is just a special case of this general relationship.
+Note that the $\mu$-uncertainty of Schr\"odinger particle with respect to the position basis Eq.~\eqref{eq:u040} is a special case of this general relationship.

-{\bf (vi)} Results of this section entail a notable mathematical corollary.
-Thus, leaving the realm of quantum mechanics for the moment, consider $\sdm \subset \R^D$ with well-defined non-zero Jordan content (ordinary volume), i.e. $0 < \int_\sdm d^D \evbO = \Vs < \infty$.\footnote{Speaking of Jordan content simply means that $\int$ is understood to be the Riemann integral.} Can we extend the meaning of Jordan content so that, in addition to $\sdm$ itself, the volume is assigned to any pair $(\sdm, P)$, where $P=P(x)$ is a continuous probability distribution on $\sdm$?
-The theory of effective numbers~\cite{Hor18A} provides a positive answer to this question, and Eq.~~\eqref{eq:u180} the corresponding prescription.
+{\bf (vi)} The results of this section entail a notable mathematical corollary.
+Thus, leaving the realm of quantum mechanics for the moment, consider $\sdm \subset \R^D$ with well-defined non-zero Jordan content (ordinary volume), i.e. $0 < \int_\sdm d^D x = \Vs < \infty$.\footnote{Speaking of Jordan content simply means that $\int$ is understood to denote the Riemann integral.} Can we extend the meaning of Jordan content so that, in addition to $\sdm$ itself, the volume is assigned to any pair $(\sdm, P)$, where $P=P(x)$ is a continuous probability distribution on $\sdm$?
+The effective number theory~\cite{Hor18A} provides a positive answer to this question, and Eq.~\eqref{eq:u180} the corresponding prescription.
 Indeed, introducing a Riemann partition of $\sdm$ and the associated discrete probability distribution descended from $P(x)$, effective volume fraction associated with counting function $\cf$ can be evaluated.
-Adopting any sequence of Riemann refinements producing $\Vs$, one obtains a result that can be read off Eq.~\eqref{eq:u180}.
-Conversion from $\efF$ to effective volume $\efVs = \Vs \efF$ then leads to the analogue of \eqref{eq:u320} namely
+Adopting any sequence of Riemann refinements producing $\Vs$, one obtains the result that can be read off directly from Eq.~\eqref{eq:u180}.
+The conversion from $\efF$ to effective volume $\efVs = \Vs \efF$ then leads to the analogue of \eqref{eq:u320}, namely

 Here the first equality specifies all consistent effective volume assignments (labeled by $\cf$).
 The inequality, valid for all $P$ and all $\cf$, expresses the existence of {\em minimal effective volume} quantifier specified by $\cfu$ and guaranteed to play this role by Theorem~2 of Ref.~\cite{Hor18A}.